Pope Defies Health Fears On Historic Asia-Pacific Tour - UrduPoint

 The Argentine pope has relied on a wheelchair since 2022 because of knee pain and sciatica.
 He had a hernia operation in June 2023, and earlier this year he battled flu and bronchitis.

+Occasionally, during his four-nation trip, the pope struggled to keep his eyes open when listening to late-night liturgical readings or to remain engaged during formal military parades.

-But the octogenarian has clearly revelled in energising believers on this four-nation trip -- cheerfully goading young people in stadiums to shout out their agreement with his calls to help those in need.
+But he was clearly energised by more freewheeling exchanges -- cheerfully goading young people to shout out their agreement with his calls to help those in need.

+In a lively final inter-religious meeting with young Singaporeans, the pope urged them to respect other beliefs, avoid being "slaves" to technology and to get out of their comfort zones.

+"Don't let your stomach get fat, but let your head get fat," the pope said, raising a laugh from his audience.

 The historic tour, initially planned for 2020 but postponed by the Covid-19 pandemic, has included 43 hours of flight time and a distance of 32,000 kilometres (almost 20,000 miles).